-These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements, including comparatives, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee.

 These consolidated financial statements have been prepared on a historical costs basis.
 In addition, these financial statements have been prepared using the accrual basis of accounting, except for information related to cash flows.
 These consolidated financial statements are presented in Canadian dollars, except where otherwise indicated.